-It belongs to the national network of Cities and Regions of Art and History and is trying to enter UNESCO’s LIST of Humanity Heritage.
+It belongs to the national Cities and Regions of Art and History network and is trying to enter UNESCO’s LIST of Humanity Heritage.

-Sarlat-la-Canéda was the ancient capital of Perigord Noir and must-visit place on your trip through the Dordogne – Perigord in France.
+Sarlat-la-Canéda was the ancient capital of Perigord Noir and a must-visit place on your trip through the Dordogne – Perigord in France.
 Besides, it is one of the best-preserved medieval cities in Europe.

-So you don’t have to think twice and visit Sarlat-la-Canéda, in the south of France.
+So you don’t have to think twice and visit Sarlat-la-Canéda, in southern France.